JanWilczek/wolf-sound-blog/_posts/programming-in-general/2022-12-14-adc22-highlights.md

 [RNBO](https://rnbo.cycling74.com/) is a technology within Max that allows you to generate C++ plugin code, WebAssembly modules, or Raspberry Pi programs from Max patches.

-Since Max is so ubiquitous, I am curious to see if the release of RNBO results in a fertility of plugins being released that use it.
+Since Max is so ubiquitous, I am curious to see if the release of RNBO results in an abundance of plugins being released that use it.

 I took part in the workshop on RNBO and the generated code compiled under Windows as well 🙂 It was also great to meet one of the people behind the project, Sam Tarakajian.